 SARS-CoV-2 can enter lung cells through ACE-2 receptor-mediated endocytosis and proliferate in large quantities, releasing more viruses by budding or inducing programmed cell death.
 After being recognized by the pattern recognition receptors on the immune cells of the body, a large number of cytokines are released through signal transduction, activating more immune cells to participate in the elimination of the virus, and forming a cytokine storm.
-An over-activated immune system will certainly kill a large number of normal lung cells and seriously damage the lung ventilation function, leading to respiratory failure and eventual death by hypoxia.
-The cytokine storm induced by COVID-19 is mainly related to IL-1B, IL-6, IL-12, IFN-γ, IP10 and MCP1.
-The expression of IL-6 was higher than those of TNF-α and IL-1.
-A high concentration of IL-6 can induce thrombosis, vascular leakage and various pathological functions related to myocardial dysfunction, leading to tissue hypoxia, hypotension, multiple organ dysfunction and disseminated intravascular coagulation.
-Therefore, IL-6 in the COVID-19 cytokine storm is generally used as a biomarker for judging the severity and prognosis of the disease.[7-10] In this study, the total number of lymphocytes, white blood cells, platelet count, lactic acid, IL-6 and D-dimer were selected as the observation indexes.
-Through a comprehensive analysis of these indicators in 17 patients on admission, before ventilator use and before death, we can see that the absolute values of the lymphocyte and platelet counts in critical COVID-19 patients showed a progressive decline, IL-6 showed an abnormal increase and lactic acid increases.
-According to the pathological changes in COVID-19 patients, the Diagnosis and Treatment Protocol for Novel Coronavirus Pneumonia (Trial Version 7) added immunotherapy, Tocilizumab, blood purification therapy, etc. In our 17 dead patients, nine cases used Tocilizumab and one case used DFPP.
-We found that after the use of Tocilizumab, IL-6 increased abnormally up to 50,000 pg/mL and lymphocytes decreased progressively.
+An overactivated immune system will certainly kill a large number of normal lung cells and seriously damage the lung ventilation function, leading to respiratory failure and eventual death by hypoxia.
+The cytokine storm induced by COVID-19 is mainly related to IL-1B, IL-6, IL-12, interferon gamma, interferon gamma-induced protein, and monocyte chemoattractant protein-1.
+The expression of IL-6 was higher than that of tumor necrosis factor alpha and IL-1.
+A high concentration of IL-6 can induce thrombosis, vascular leakage, and various pathological functions related to myocardial dysfunction, leading to tissue hypoxia, hypotension, multiple organ dysfunction and disseminated intravascular coagulation.
+Therefore, IL-6 in the COVID-19 cytokine storm is generally used as a biomarker for judging the severity and prognosis of the disease[7-10].
+In this study, the total number of lymphocytes, white blood cells, platelet count, lactic acid, IL-6, and D-dimer were selected as the observation indexes.
+Through comprehensive analyses of these indicators in 17 patients on admission, before ventilator use and before death, we can see that the absolute values of the lymphocyte and platelet counts in critical COVID-19 patients showed a progressive decline, IL-6 showed an abnormal increase, and lactic acid increased.
+According to the pathological changes in COVID-19 patients, the Diagnosis and Treatment Protocol for Novel Coronavirus Pneumonia (Trial Version 7) added immunotherapy, tocilizumab, blood purification therapy, etc. In our 17 dead patients, 9 used tocilizumab and 1 used DFPP.
+We found that after the use of tocilizumab, IL-6 increased abnormally up to 50,000 pg/mL and lymphocytes decreased progressively.
 In one lymphocytic case, the lowest absolute value of B cells was 0, indicating that the cytokine storm was not completely inhibited.
 At the same time, it was observed that two patients died the following day and three experienced worse symptoms the following day.
-Thus, the use of Tocilizumab may be a double-edged sword which carries a certain risk in clinical usage.
-After blocking the IL6 receptor, the abnormal rise in IL6 aggravated tissue hypoxia, hypotension and multiple forms of organ damage.
-[11-14]
+Thus, the use of tocilizumab may be a double-edged sword which carries a certain risk in clinical usage.
+After blocking the IL-6 receptor, the abnormal rise in IL-6 aggravated tissue hypoxia, hypotension and multiple forms of organ damage[11-14].